 About the Rankings & Ratings

 Each of these Distilleries is well worth a visit especially if you’re in the area.
-The rankings and ratings I’ve applied to them is representative of my preferences of how the distillery operates their tour and tasting, and the general vibe I had while I was there.
-If you’re looking for one to visit read through the notes and see if what I’m saying resonates with your preferences as well.
+The rankings and ratings I’ve applied to them are representative of my preferences of how the distillery operates their tour and tasting, and the general vibe I had while I was there.
+If you’re looking for one to visit, read through the notes and see if what I’m saying resonates with your preferences as well.

 What I appreciate about a whisky tour and tasting most of all is the excitement and passion I feel from the guide and the authentic environment of the tour and experience.
 These days many Distilleries have a lot of their work done off-site, especially the malting and the maturing processes, but that doesn’t mean that they still can’t have a beautifully authentic experience during the tour.

 As the industry around distillery tours continues to grow and emerge there are more and more distilleries looking for unique spins on the tour offerings that they have.
-Most base tours will only include a single dram of whisky but smaller distilleries often have a chance to be more generous with their offerings.
+Most base tours will only include a single dram of whisky but smaller distilleries often have a chance to be more generous with their offerings

 Table of Contents